Antigenic COVID-19 certified nasal swab test for coronavirus

 WARNINGS AND PRECAUTIONS

-- For professional in vitro diagnostic use only.
+- IVDst: Intended for self-testing.
 Do not use after the expiry date.

 - Read the package leaflet before the test.
 Failure to follow the instructions may result in inaccurate test results.